Hello and welcome to the podcast of the Lotus Eaters.

 Yes.

-Is that if we have these reparations it will help to end racism globally.
+Is that if we have these reparations, it will help to end racism globally.

 How?

-So there will always be racism and even if we create new races which we are doing such as the happers in America or whatever um then you just get they marry each other and and you and you you you just get uh essentially a new forms of what they want to call racism.
+And even if we create new races, which we are doing, such as the Happers in America or whatever, then you just get, they marry each other and you just get essentially a new form of what they want to call racism.

 That's absolutely ridiculous.

-They were still educated as they're mad.
+They were still educated.

-Uh terrible conditions are are uh we we have people in this country that are recently descended from people that lived in the most terrible conditions, right?
+We have people in this country that are recently descended from people that lived in the most terrible conditions, right?

-And we know this, and you can trace your family tree back, and you can see that a lot of people in this country that are reasonably successful will have ancestors like that because of these changes.
+A lot of people in this country that are reasonably successful will have ancestors like that because of these changes.

 So it's absurd.

-And it's a complete absurdity, but I want to mention a couple of the organizations that are involved in this.
+It's a complete absurdity, but I want to mention a couple of the organizations that are involved in this.

-Because um these are some of the organizations that are involved.
+So these are some of the organizations that are involved.

 Okay, funny.

-Uh they're attacking Tommy Robinson for being pro-Israel, whatever you think about that, I honestly don't care.
+They're attacking Tommy Robinson for being pro-Israel, whatever you think about that.

-Apparently that's an African proverb.
+Apparently, that's an African proverb, whatever.

-Uh and it's taken from Swahili, and you look at these guys and you're like, come on.
+And you look at these guys and you're like, come on.

 Really?